hdinkel/2021-06-14-mpikyb-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to students of the "International Max Planck Research School", others may be admitted upon request.
+    This workshop is open to students of the International Max Planck Research School for the Mechanism of Mental Funtion and Dysfunction (IMPRS MMFD) and students of the GTC, others may be admitted upon request.
+    Students that would like to participate in the course should have at least some experience with coding.
 </p>

 <hr/>